-Project Name Description Project Type Status/Timing Potential Significant Unavoidable impacts Location San Francisco Congestion Management Program 2015 19 The San Francisco Congestion Management Program is a biennial program conducted in accordance with state law to monitor congestion and adopt plans for mitigating traffic congestion that falls below certain thresholds.
-Congestion management program Adopted December 15, 2015 Transportation San Francisco San Francisco Bicycle Plan 20 The San Francisco Bicycle Plan presents a guideline for the City to provide the safe and attractive environment needed to promote bicycling as a transportation mode.
-Bicycle transportation plan Adopted in 2009 Transportation Various locations in the Bay Area San Francisco Better Streets Plan 21 The Better Streets Plan provides a blueprint for the future of San Francisco's pedestrian environment.
+Project Name Description Project Type Status/Timing Potential Contributions to Cumulative Impacts Location San Francisco Congestion Management Program 2019 The San Francisco Congestion Management Program is a biennial program conducted in accordance with state law to monitor congestion and adopt plans for mitigating traffic congestion that falls below certain thresholds.
+Congestion management program Adopted December 10, 2019 Transportation San Francisco San Francisco Bicycle Plan The San Francisco Bicycle Plan presents a guideline for the City to provide the safe and attractive environment needed to promote bicycling as a transportation mode.
+Bicycle transportation plan Adopted in 2009 Transportation Various locations in the Bay Area San Francisco Better Streets Plan The Better Streets Plan provides a blueprint for the future of San Francisco's pedestrian environment.
 It describes a vision, creates design guidelines, and identifies next steps to create a truly great pedestrian realm.
-Transportation plan Adopted in December 2010 Transportation Various streets in San Francisco Bayview Hunters Point Neighborhood Transportation Plan 22 The Bayview Hunters Point NTP is a community-based study of transportation needs and priorities in the Bayview Hunters Point neighborhood of San Francisco.
+Transportation plan Adopted in December 2010 Transportation Various streets in San Francisco Bayview Hunters Point Neighborhood Transportation Plan The Bayview Hunters Point NTP is a community-based study of transportation needs and priorities in the Bayview Hunters Point neighborhood of San Francisco.
 The Transportation Authority led the NTP, in cooperation with City agencies and funding partners.
-Transportation plan Adopted in 2010 Transportation Hunters Point neighborhood Western South of Market Neighborhood Transportation Plan 23 The Western South of Market NTP addresses existing needs and supports the implementation of the land use changes envisioned in the recent Western SoMa Community Plan by advancing high-priority transportation improvements that can be implemented in the short term.
+Transportation plan Adopted in 2010 Transportation Hunters Point neighborhood Western South of Market Neighborhood Transportation Plan The Western South of Market NTP addresses existing needs and supports the implementation of the land use changes envisioned in the recent Western SoMa Community Plan by advancing high-priority transportation improvements that can be implemented in the short term.
 Transportation plan Adopted in March 2012 Transportation The recommended improvements, which have been developed to conceptual design, include traffic calming and pedestrian improvements to the alleys of Minna, Natoma, and Ringold Streets and signalized mid-block crossings of 7th and 8th Streets.
-Caltrain Peninsula Corridor Electrification Project 24 The PCEP is a key component of the Caltrain Modernization program.
+Caltrain Peninsula Corridor Electrification Project The PCEP is a key component of the Caltrain Modernization program.
 The PCEP would electrify the Caltrain Corridor from San Francisco's 4th and King Street Caltrain Station to approximately the Tamien Caltrain Station, convert diesel-hauled to Electric Multiple Unit trains, and increase service up to six Caltrain trains per peak hour per direction.
 Operating speed will be up to 79mph, which is what it is today.
-Transit improvements To be in service in January 2022 Transportation, energy, public utilities, air quality From San Francisco's 4th and King Street Caltrain Station to approximately the Tamien Caltrain Station, Caltrain Communications Based Overlay Signal System Positive Train Control Project 25 Caltrain is currently working on the Caltrain CBOSS PTC Project to develop a new advanced signal system.
-The Caltrain CBOSS PTC Project will meet two specific criteria: Meet the Federal mandate to implement PTC by 2015; and Increase system capacity to allow for future increases in ridership demand.
-Transit improvements In service Transportation Caltrain corridor between San Jose and San Francisco
+Transit improvements Under construction; to be in service in January 2022 Transportation, energy, public utilities, air quality From San Francisco's 4th and King Street Caltrain Station to approximately the Tamien Caltrain Station, Downtown Rail Extension The Downtown Rail Extension will connect Caltrain's regional rail system and the California High-Speed Rail Authority's statewide system to the Salesforce Transit Center in downtown San Francisco.
+The three-track, 2.7-mile-long alignment will be constructed principally below grade under Townsend and Second Streets.
+The project includes a 1.3-mile tunnel, an underground station at Fourth and Townsend Streets, mid-tunnel emergency exit/ventilation structures, at-grade trackwork, utility relocation, and rail systems.
+Extension of Caltrain commuter rail from its current terminus at 4th and King Streets to the new Transit Center Construction to begin 2024/2025; scheduled to open 2031/2032 Transportation, geology, soils, and seismicity From current terminus at 4th and King Streets to the new Transit Center